-14.11 CONFIGURATION OF AUXILIARY CONTACTS 1 AND 2 {1201} {1310}
+CONFIGURATION FOR AUXILIARY CONTACTS 1 AND 2

-The Xtender inverter/charger is equipped with two auxiliary relays each with potential free contacts (reverser).
+The Xtender inverter/charger is equipped with two auxiliary relays each with one free of potential contact (reverser).
 These two relays allow multiple functions to be carried out by using adequate cabling as well as simple programming.

 The programming of each contact is carried out independently except when conditions require the use of two relays.
-In this case, the programmed event for activating the second relay is automatically deactivated.
+In this case, the programmed events for activating the second relay are automatically deactivated.

-The extended functions of the auxiliary contacts are described directly after the chapter on simple functions.
+The extended functions of the auxiliary contacts are described at the end of the chapter on simple functions.